U.S. Congressmember Geraldine A. Ferraro

 Services for Geraldine Ferraro Zaccaro are at the famous Frank E. Campbell Funeral Home on Tuesday, March 29 and Wednesday, March 30 from 2 to 5 p.m. in the afternoon and 5 to 7 p.m. in the evening.
-The S.V.A. is represented by someone that Geraldine knew longtime, personally appreciated and publicly acknowledged, its founder Williamson.
-He will present each family member with a special GAF remembrance packet of photos at S.V.A. events and letters from Hon.
+The S.V.A. is represented by someone that Geraldine knew longtime, personally appreciated and publicly acknowledged, its founder Willson Henderson.
+He presented each family member with a special GAF remembrance packet of photos at S.V.A. events and letters from Hon.
 Geraldine to the S.V.A.
 For more info on the funeral home and location, see their listing at: www.STONEWALLvets.org/businessadvertisers.htm.

 =Funeral Mass for "The Rose of New York" Geraldine=